reportportal/docs/src/md/src/GettingStarted/Integrations.md

 4. Click on "Submit"

 Now team members on all your projects will be able to submit issues in RALLY.
 Options for Post Issue / Link issue are activated.

 If you needed you can add more integrations, by clicking on "Add integration"

 >**Note:**

-User can add a severall integrations, but with a different name to the **one RALLY project**.
+User can add several integrations, but with a different name to the **one RALLY project**.

 >**Use case:**
 >